Harisu: Debut

 Harisu first gained public attention when she appeared in this TV commercial for DoDo cosmetics.
 The appearance of an Adam's apple was added digitally.

-Harisu made her acting debut in 1991—while still living as a boy—as a supporting actor in a high school TV drama series, and this was followed by other minor film and TV roles as an extra during the 1990s.
+Harisu made her acting debut in 1991—prior to her transition—as a supporting actor in a high school TV drama series, and this was followed by other minor film and TV roles as an extra during the 1990s.

 Her big break came in early 2001, when she appeared in a TV commercial for DoDo cosmetics.
 The commercial hinted at the fact she is transgender, zooming in to reveal her Adam's apple (although this was added digitally, since Harisu herself does not have a prominent Adam's apple).
 DoDo were initially cautious about using the commercial and had been prepared to withdraw it if the response was negative, but the commercial turned out to be a big success and quickly established her as a celebrity.
 As the Republic of Korea's first transgender entertainer, there was a great deal of media interest in Harisu, and she was routinely described as being "more beautiful than a woman".
 Explaining her reasons for "coming out", she said, "I don't want to face people dishonestly.
 I won't be able to hide it after all.
 It's better to make it clear from the start."
 In June 2001, Harisu was the subject of a television documentary produced by KBS, which covered her childhood, family relationships, and debut as an entertainer.

 Later that year she was cast in the film Yellow Hair 2, her first leading role.
-In addition to contributing songs for the film's soundtrack, Harisu played a transsexual who goes on the run after the apparent death of a convenience store owner.
+In addition to contributing songs for the film's soundtrack, Harisu played a transgender woman who goes on the run after the apparent death of a convenience store owner.
 Regarding her decision to appear in the film, she said, "I wanted to break the stereotype of transsexuals — the demureness and extreme weakness with which they are often portrayed."
 The film was released on July 21.

-Also in 2001, Harisu published her autobiography, Eve from Adam, and appeared in a music video for dance group Turbo.
+In 2001, Harisu published her autobiography, Eve from Adam, and appeared in a music video for dance group Turbo.
 In September, she entered the K-pop music scene with her debut album, Temptation, a mix of techno-style pop music and slow ballads, which peaked at number 32 on the MIAK (Music Industry Association of Korea) K-pop albums chart.
 She released her second album, Liar, in October 2002, describing it as "a high-energy dance record with a very upbeat rhythm."
 Liar became her biggest domestic chart success, reaching number 23 in its first month of release.